Chi-Square Test with Excel

 - Determines how well an assumed distribution fits the data.

 - Uses contingency tables (in market researches, these tables are called cross-tabs).

 - Supports nominal-level measurements.

 This has been a guide to Chi-Square Test in Excel.
-Here we learn how to Use Chi-Square test to compare two or more variable along with examples and explanations.
+Here we learn how to use the chi-square test to compare two or more variables along with examples and explanations.
 Below are some useful excel articles related to excel-